Antori91/Home_Automation/README.md

 ## How to built the corresponding environment:
   - Setup three servers.
 Synology: main Domoticz server, Raspberry#1: backup Domoticz server and Raspberry#2: dedicated Alarm server.
 Mandatory software:
      - MQTT for the two Domoticz servers,
-     - Node.js for all three (version greater than 6) with packages mqtt (all), ssh2 (Raspberry#1), epoll and rpi-gpio (Raspberry#2)
+     - Node.js for all three (version greater than 6 for the two Raspberry) with packages mqtt (all), ssh2 (Raspberry#1), epoll and rpi-gpio (Raspberry#2)
-  - Install motionEye in the dedicated Alarm server
+  - Install motionEye in the dedicated Alarm server.
+Update the /etc/motioneye/motion.conf file to have the following lines at the end of the file:
+         - webcontrol_html_output on
+         - webcontrol_port XXXX where XXXX is the port number choosen, 7999 by default
+         - setup_mode off
+         - webcontrol_parms 2
+         - webcontrol_localhost off
   - Install Domoticz in the main server:
      - Hardware:
          - "Dummy (Does nothing, use for virtual switches only)"